KAB47/Amazon-Web-Scraping-Product-Tracker/README.md

 ## TL;DR

-Scrapes the title and price of a Dell XPS 15 (Or any Amazon product) listing on Amazon UK daily using BeautifulSoup and Requests, appends each reading to a CSV with a timestamp, and loops automatically every 24 hours to build a price history dataset.
+Scrapes the title and price of a Dell XPS 15 (Or any product) listing on Amazon daily using BeautifulSoup and Requests, appends each reading to a CSV with a timestamp, and loops automatically every 24 hours to build a price history dataset.

 ---